google/zetasql/docs/data-types.md

 + An integer value.
 Integers are used for comparison and ordering enum values.
 There is no requirement that these integers start at zero or that they be contiguous.
-+ A string value.
++ A string value for its name.
 Strings are case sensitive.
+In the case of protocol buffer open enums, this name is optional.
 + Optional alias values.
 One or more additional string values that act as aliases.